AthiraThulasi/JavaLearningJournal/README.md

 ## About The Content?

-I owe a big part of this journal to my mentor, whose brilliant content, passionate teaching and dedication to clarity have deeply inspired me 🫶
+I owe a big part of this journal to my mentor, whose brilliant content, passionate teaching & dedication to clarity have deeply inspired me 🫶
 Every concept I’ve noted here — from the basics to the tricky parts — comes alive because of the way he explains it with such purpose and precision.
 His energy constantly reminds me to keep learning, keep building, and keep shining — and I hope this journal reflects that same spirit. ✨✨✨